I know. When things drag on or there’s a hiccup, keeping that renovation motivation going can be tough.

 So, if the renovation motivation is waning – read on.
 You’ll feel raring to go by the end of this blog, promise.

 “Take A LOT of before photos”

-Julia Alexander of Julia Alexander Interiors (@juliaalexanderinteriors) reckons there’s joy in looking back at how far you’ve come and I think she might be onto something.
+Julia Alexander of Julia Alexander Interiors (@juliaalexanderinteriors) reckons there’s joy in looking back at how far you’ve come.
+I think she might be onto something.
 “Take lots of before photos.
-Not only will it help you stay motivated so you can see how far you’ve come at each stage, but they are very useful for before and after comparisons.
+Not only will it help you stay motivated so you can see how far you’ve come at each stage.
+But they are very useful for before and after comparisons.
 Stand in the centre of each room and take a few 360 degree before photos from that spot and you should cover all angles,” she says.
 “Make sure to file them by room name otherwise you can easily confuse empty spaces that all look similar!”

 “Take a break!”